fahidRM/contrast/index.md

 ---
-title: "Home"
+title: "Welcome to the InstAL project pages"
 permalink: "/home/"
 layout: page
 ---

-## Welcome to the InstAL project pages

 InstAL is the Institutional Action Language.